reverieinc/rev-voice-input-ios/README.md

 ## Integrate the SDK in Your Application

-1.Add the Swift Package using SPM and if using version lower than XCode 15 and Apple's  AVFAudio.framework without embedding
+1.Add the Swift Package using SPM and if using version lower than XCode 15 add Apple's  AVFAudio.framework without embedding

 ### iOS UiKit Integration